-Modify the second column of the custom language file as needed and the follow Upload Procedure, page 62, to install the file.
+Modify the second column of the custom language file as needed, and then follow the Upload Procedure, page 64 to install the file.

 The format of the custom language file is critical.
 The following rules must be followed in order for the installation process to succeed.